olets/olets.dev/posts/automating-build-deploy-ci-cd-with-github-actions.md

 Make sure Actions are enabled in your GitHub repo: repo > Settings tab > Actions > "Allow all actions" or "Allow select actions".
 Adapt the workflows to your needs, then commit them in a non-trunk branch and push to GitHub.
 Go to your GitHub repo's Actions tab to see the `build` workflow running.
 Merge into your trunk branch, push, and go to the Actions tab to see the `build-deploy` workflow running.

-Let us know if you use or adapt these workflows in a project!
-Viget is on Twitter at [@viget](https://twitter.com/viget).

 ## Bonus

 Every GitHub Actions workflow has a status badge at `<workflow file path>/badge.svg`.
 To show the world that production is healthy, modify this snippet and add it to your README.md: